krafton-ai/KIRA/vitepress-app/getting-started.md

 claude --version
 ```

-### 2. Install mcp-cache (Optional)
+### 2. Install mcp-cache

-If you plan to use the **Computer Use (Playwright)** feature, install mcp-cache:
+Install mcp-cache for MCP server optimization:

 ```bash
 npm install -g @hapus/mcp-cache
 ```

 ::: tip What is mcp-cache?
 mcp-cache reduces startup time and cache size for MCP servers.
-It's only required for the Computer Use feature.
+It's required for GitLab, MS365, Atlassian, Tableau, and Computer Use (Playwright) features.
 :::

 ### 3. Log in to Claude